The boobosphere is still getting a lot of uproar since Linda the Bra Lady's interview on ABC Television.

 Strategies - Bras for smaller busts Pt.
 2

 Shopping Tips - Bras for smaller busts Pt.
 3

-First I try to get to know the woman* who should be fitted – what's her shape, how's her body like?
-How old is she?
+First I try to get to know the person who should be fitted – what's their shape, how's their body like?
+How old are they?
 Are there any special things I need to know?
-Is she pregnant?
+Are they pregnant?
 Are there any medical conditions that need a different approach to brafitting?
+Any breast surgeries?
 (Arthritis, diabilities that can keep you from closing a bra comfortably, etc...)

 Ok.
 Then I start with taking measurements.

 First the underbust measurements are taken without squeezing.

 Then I'm taking the measurements with squeezing hard, so to say to find out how squeezable the person's body is.
 Especially very muscular people are often not very squeezable at all!

 Then it's important to take the bust measurements, ideally whilst standing tall and whilst bending down your back 90° (to see if there's any „hidden potential“ ;) )

 These four measurements will provide a starting point for our bandsize.